- Research article

 Human signal transduction network

-was used.
+The human directed signaling network described in ref. was used.
 After eliminating metabolites, proteins that could not be mapped to Ensembl IDs, proteins encoded by genes without a 1:1 ortholog in the mouse genome (see below), and undirected interactions (i.e., those for which the directionality of signal transduction is not available), the dataset contained 2436 activating or inhibitory interactions connecting 1049 human proteins.

 For each human protein, a number of measures of its hierarchical position in the network were computed: in-degree and out-degree (number of upcoming and outgoing edges in the network, respectively), and the total number of proteins that lay downstream of the protein of interest (termed H).
 Proteins with high out-degrees (i.e., modulating a high number of other proteins), low in-degrees (i.e., modulated by a few or no other proteins), and/or high H values (i.e., with a high number of proteins acting downstream of it) can be considered to occupy high hierarchical positions in the network.
 H was computed as follows: first, a list of proteins containing all downstream direct targets of the protein of interest was generated; second, all direct downstream targets of these proteins were incorporated to the list.
 The second step was iterated until all proteins acting downstream of the protein of interest were found (i.e., until the number of elements in the list remained stable).

 Impact of natural selection